Labelling Meat as an Ingredient

 What if the levels of fat and/or collagen/meat protein ratio in my product exceed the limits set out in the legislation?

-The FSAI's Guidance Note 14 - The Application of Commission Directive 2001/101/EC as Amended by Commission Directive 2002/898/EC on the Definition of Meat provides details on the calculation of the meat content using a typical recipe for a pork liver sausage.
-Please note that whilst the calculation examples given in this guidance note are still valid, the legislation referred to has been replaced by Regulation (EU) No. 1169/2011 on the provision of food information to consumers.
+See instructions on the calculation of meat content.
+Please note that whilst the calculation examples given are still valid, the legislation referred to has been replaced by Regulation (EU) No. 1169/2011 on the provision of food information to consumers.
 Annex VII Part B should be consulted for the current rules on declaring meat as an ingredient.

 When using bacon as an ingredient in a product, how is the calculation carried out?